dwarvesf/blog-hashnode/clg6bhegd001k0al3bcuv93ov.md

 PNPM's node\_modules layout uses [symbolic links to create a nested structure of dependencies](https://pnpm.io/symlinked-node-modules-structure).
 This has some implications for certain setups, where Windows machines or certain permissioned Linux environments may have trouble accessing these links.

 Another potential issue with PNPM is that its nested dependency structure may not be compatible with certain older packages.
-[This can cause issues when trying to install packages that have these dependencies](https://pnpm.io/limitations).
+[This can cause problems when trying to install packages using older lockfiles](https://pnpm.io/limitations).

 ## **Showcase**